marianosimone/take-a-look/quotes.md

 Dalai Lama

+> Anger, hatred and jealousy never solve problems, only affection, concern and respect can do that.

+Dalai Lama

 > It's an universal law-- intolerance is the first sign of an inadequate education.
 An ill-educated person behaves with arrogant impatience, whereas truly profound education breeds humility.

 Aleksandr Solzhenitsyn